TetraPlex-org/central/Documentation/MRD.md

 We aim to provide quality audio and video chat over slow networks with or aync chat feature.

-N. (what else have we chat about just write it down I will edit)

 ## VII.
 Metrics